-Last week we ventured from Vancouver to Anaheim California for what was supposed to be a typical vacation.
+Last week we ventured from Vancouver to Anaheim California for what was supposed to be a wonderful trip to visit Disney.
 The kids talk of Disneyland often and we had planned a surprise visit just after school started to avoid the crowds and enjoy the festive Halloween decor.

 However, it did not turn out to be the vacation we had planned as Markus, my newly turned 5 year old ended up with a fever that would not stay down despite, almost constant, doses of Tylenol and Advil.
 He is my happy-go-lucky kid, and with a usual fever and runny nose he will bounce right back with a dose of either of those, but that was not happening this time.
 He was lethargic, completely stuffed up, and soooooooo hot!
 I do not travel with a thermometer as I do not see any reason to see how HOT my kid actually was, I tend to go by their body language and how hot they feel on the back of their neck.